cubismvr/Mods/CustomTheme/README.md

 - [Removing a custom theme](#Removing-a-custom-theme)

 ## Custom theme example
-This repo contains [a theme file example](https://github.com/cubismvr/Mods/blob/main/CustomColorTheme/ExampleLight.ctf) with comments to explain how the `.ctf` format works.
+This repo contains [a simple theme file example](https://github.com/cubismvr/Mods/blob/main/CustomColorTheme/ExampleLight.ctf) based on the Quest's default light theme.
+This example includes comments to explain how the `.ctf` format works.
 You can use this file as a template to make your own themes.

 There's also an example for [a greenscreen theme](https://github.com/cubismvr/Mods/blob/main/CustomTheme/GreenScreen.ctf).
 This turns the background green, which could be usefull to composit faux-AR mixed reality footage.